80113hunterhsu/music_pygame_project/README.md

  - version_2: Plays the randomized version of 'We Don't Talk Anymore'.

 ## run
+1. clone this repository
-1. choose which version to play and enter the directory
+2. choose which version to play and enter the directory
-2. type in command line prompt: <code>python main.py</code>
+3. type in command line prompt: <code>python main.py</code>